-On occasion, a student may complain because of dissatisfaction with something.
+On occasion, a student may have reason to express dissatisfaction.
 The basis for a student's complaint may be that an act or situation is objectionable in the view of the student.
 High Point University provides a process for student complaints to be addressed.
 The High Point University Procedure for Student Complaints governs complaints the student puts in writing and submits to a University official.
 This Procedure applies to all students, undergraduate and graduate.
-This Procedure ensures timely, fair, and efficient resolutions with the maintenance of individual privacy and confidentiality to the extent practicable.
+This Procedure ensures timely, fair, and efficient resolutions with the maintenance of individual privacy and confidentiality.
 This Procedure cannot be used to challenge the finding of the Executive Committee of the University, a standing committee whose decision is final.
-Further, this procedure is not intended to address complaints regarding sexual assault or misconduct.
-Please see the sexual misconduct policy to file a report of this nature.
+Furthermore, this procedure is not intended to address complaints regarding sexual assault or misconduct.
+Please see the Sexual Misconduct Policy to file a report of this nature.